cometchat/cometchat-sample-app-react/README.md

 ## Usage

 This app contains all features offered by CometChat through its UI Kit.
-[Read more about the React UI Kit here.](https://www.cometchat.com/docs/react-v4-uikit/overview)
+[Read more about the React UI Kit here.](https://www.cometchat.com/docs/v4/react-uikit/overview)

 ### Run project locally

 ```sh
 npm start
 ```

-To learn about React UI Kit Integration, please [click here](https://www.cometchat.com/docs/react-v4-uikit/integration).
+To learn about React UI Kit Integration, please [click here](https://www.cometchat.com/docs/v4/react-uikit/integration).

 ## Help

-To learn more about our UI kits, visit our [documentation](https://www.cometchat.com/docs/v4-uikits).
+To learn more about our UI kits, visit our [documentation](https://www.cometchat.com/docs/v4/react-uikit/overview).

-If you are still facing issues while running this project or integrating with our UI Kits, please connect with our real-time support via the [CometChat Dashboard](https://app.cometchat.com/).
+If you are still facing issues while running this project or integrating with our UI Kits, please connect with our real time support via the [CometChat Dashboard](https://app.cometchat.com/).

 <!-- CONTRIBUTING -->

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 Sincere thanks to all our [contributors](https://github.com/cometchat-pro/cometchat-chat-sample-app-react/graphs/contributors)!

 You are requested to follow the contribution guidelines specified in [CONTRIBUTING.md](./CONTRIBUTING.md) while contributing to the project :smile:.

 ## Support

-Please connect with our real-time support via the [CometChat Dashboard](https://app.cometchat.com/).
+Please connect with our real time support via the [CometChat Dashboard](https://app.cometchat.com/).

 <!-- LICENSE -->